BilyZ98/BilyZ98.github.io/_posts/2024-06-25-transformer.md

 The map process is the feed forward neural network and mutl-head in transformer.

 Why does transformer have Feedforward and Linear at the same time ?
 These two looks like the same.
+Andrej karparthy gives answer to this question at the time point in vide.

+Feedforward is used to think on the tensor/information the self-attention has produced.
+And this feedforward/computation is done in parallel which is pretty fast.

+The final linear layer is used to output token probabilities.

 <img src="https://github.com/BilyZ98/BilyZ98.github.io/assets/26542149/4ce5458c-3c90-4607-803c-01631327ad0f" width="500" height="500">